suhantudor/crud-node-realworld-example/README.md

 ## ⚡️ Usage

-After _Prerequisites_ step is complete run the following commands.
+After _Prerequisites_ step is complete follow the next steps.

 1. Navigate to root of the project